arfazhxss/lexigraph/README.md

 **Lexigraph** is a Python and C-based tool designed to generate keyword-in-context concordances from text files, providing users with powerful text indexing and contextual analysis.
 This tool facilitates the exploration of large text datasets by indexing words and offering a detailed view of their contextual usage.

-## Key Features:
+## Key Features (Completed Tasks):
-- **Dynamic Memory Management**: Uses C for efficient memory handling with Valgrind to detect memory leaks.
+- [x] **Dynamic Memory Management**: Implemented efficient memory handling in C, with Valgrind confirming no memory leaks.
-- **Flexible Input/Output**: Supports text processing from standard input or files, with results outputted to the console or files.
+- [x] **Flexible Input/Output**: Added support for processing text from standard input or files, with results outputted to the console or files.
-- **Exclusion Lists**: Allows customizable lists of words (like common conjunctions) to be ignored during indexing.
+- [x] **Exclusion Lists**: Customizable exclusion lists (e.g., common conjunctions) are implemented for words to be ignored during indexing.
-- **Regular Expressions**: Leverages Python's regex capabilities for precise pattern matching.
+- [x] **Regular Expressions**: Integrated Python’s regex capabilities for precise pattern matching and keyword identification.
-- **Text Exploration**: Provides insights by capitalizing indexed words in their original context for easy navigation.
+- [x] **Text Exploration**: Enhanced readability by capitalizing indexed words in their original context for easy navigation.
-- **Platform Compatibility**: Designed to work on Linux, ensuring stable performance across different environments.
+- [x] **Platform Compatibility**: Fully compatible with Linux environments, ensuring stable performance across different systems.

 ## How to Use:
 Clone the repository: